descope/node-sdk/README.md

 ### Manage Users

-You can create, update, delete or load users, as well as setting new password, expire password and search according to filters:
+You can create, update, delete or load users, as well as search according to filters:

 ```typescript
 // A user must have a login ID, other fields are optional.